rodellison/GoConchRepublicBackEnd/readme.md

 extract event data from the HTML using "**github.com/PuerkitoBio/goquery**", and then create individual event details that can be provided as a JSON string message to be sent into an SQS queue.

-The **database** module is invoked by way of an EventBridge CRON setup (to run a few minutes after the other two modules).
-It handles the insertion of the Event Data into a DynamoDB database by polling an SQS queue for event items sent by the fetch module looping until all items have been processed.
-The 'timeout' for this lambda function is set to 20 seconds so as to add some SQS Long polling capability.
+The **database** module is invoked by way of an SQS lambda trigger.
+When an event(s) are created in the SQS queue by the fetch module, SQS will auto-trigger the database module to start whereby it will poll the queue for a batch of up to 10 items.
+If items are found, it handles the insertion of the Event Data into a DynamoDB database looping until all items in the batch have been processed.
+The 'timeout' for this lambda function is set to 5 seconds so as to add some SQS Long polling capability.
+In some cases, a database module lambda instance will be triggered, but have nothing to process as some preceding triggers will activate a database instance that may have already processed the item in its batch.
 - Note: When Fetch provides EventData for the Database module to process, one of the columns passed is 'EventExpiry', which contains a int64/epoch value calculated based on the Event's EndDate.
 DynamoDB is configured to use the EventExpiry column data as TTL - ultimately allowing for the records to auto-purge after the EndDate has just passed.